muybien3433/marketsync/README.md

 - *Subscription*: `/subscriptions`
     - `GET /` – List all active subscriptions for the customer.
-    - `POST /increase` – Add a new subscription with a condition: actualValue > value.
+    - `POST /` – Add a new subscription.
-    - `POST /decrease` – Add new subscription with condition actualValue < value.
     - `DELETE /` – Delete subscription.

 - *Wallet*: `/wallets/assets`
     - `GET /{currency}` – View all assets in the customer’s wallet as list in desired currency.
     - `GET /history` – View all assets addition history.
     - `POST ` – Add a new asset to the wallet.
-    - `PUT ` – Edit asset in the wallet.
+    - `PATCH ` – Edit asset in the wallet.
     - `DELETE /{id}` – Remove an asset from the wallet.

-- *Customer*: `/customers`
-    - `GET /` – Find and extract customer data from auth header.

 ## Installation